Kenansville Health & Rehabilitation Center

 Nurse Quality

-The last category we rated was nursing.
-It received a lowly F for this category, which is a very poor score.
-Our nursing score is based on the facility's level of nurse staffing.
-We look at both the levels of skill of the nurses and the quantity of hours spent with residents.
-This nursing home provides 3.4 hours of nursing care per resident per day, which is slightly below the national average.
-Unfortunately, this nursing home also had abysmal scores in some of the quality-based metrics to pair with its weak nursing hour totals.
-For starters, we looked at the percent of residents experiencing pressure ulcers.
-This facility was at more than twice the national average in this statistic.
+The last area we assessed is nursing.
+Sadly, it received a lowly F for this category, which is an abysmal score.
+In calculating our nursing scores, we weigh both the number of hours nurses spend with residents and the training levels of those nurses.
+This facility provided just 0.3 hours of nursing care per resident per day.
+This is a very low total compared to most nursing homes.
+This nursing home also had abysmal marks in some of the quality-based metrics to go along with its weak nursing hours.
+For starters, we looked at the percent of patients experiencing pressure ulcers.
+This facility was at more than double the national average in this metric.
+This is concerning when you consider that so many bed sores are preventable with better nursing care.
+This ended up sealing the facility's fate of receiving a very weak nursing rating.

 Compared to national and state averages across all facilities.